 The researchers examined various types of massage therapy for fibromyalgia and found myofascial release improved stiffness, fatigue, and quality of life.
 For these symptoms, manual lymphatic drainage techniques and shiatsu massage produced more results than connective tissue massage and Swedish massage.

-Another researcher noted the short- and long-term benefits of massage therapy for people with fibromyalgia, recommending one to two gentle, painless massage treatments per week with gradual increases in intensity (depending on the severity of the person’s condition).
+Another researcher noted the short- and long-term benefits of massage therapy for people with this symptom, recommending one to two gentle, painless massage treatments per week with gradual increases in intensity (depending on the severity of the person’s condition).

 Scientists continue to examine the mechanisms of massage therapy and the root causes of fibromyalgia.
 Research shows massage therapy helps people with chronic pain, as well as those recovering from injuries and surgery.
 People who receive regular massages sleep better, have less anxiety and depression, and experience improved range of motion.
 The benefits of massage therapy can lead to pain relief and better quality of life for many.